-The Introductory Solar System Plasmas Summer School 2018 will be run from 27–31 August 2018 at the University of Exeter.
+The STFC Introductory Solar System Plasmas Summer School 2018 will be run from 27–31 August 2018 at the University of Exeter.
 Registration is open until 15 July 2018, and if you wish to register or find out more, you can do so through the summer school's website.
-Full funding is available for up to 20 STFC-supported PhD students.
-These places will be filled on a first-come first-served basis.
-Non-STFC students are welcome to attend subject to a conference fee.

 The 2018 STFC Introductory Solar System Plasmas Summer School will be hosted by the Centre for Geophysical and Astrophysical Fluid Dynamics, Department of Mathematics at the University of Exeter.
 The School programme consists of Core Material and more Specialised Topics reflecting local Exeter activities (e.g. specialist lecture on space weather forecasting from the Met Office).
 It is suitable for incoming PhD students.

 The Advanced Solar System Plasma Physics Summer School will be held at the University of Southampton from 9–14 September 2018.
 Registration and more details are, again, available through the summer school's website.
-Registration is available until 29 June for a limited number of fully-funded attendees, and until 24 August for those who pay the registration fee.
+Registration is available until 29 June for fully-funded attendees, and until 24 August for those who pay the registration fee.

 It is a pleasure to announce that the 2018 STFC Advanced Summer School covering Solar System Plasma Physics will be held at the University of Southampton from Sunday 9 to Friday 14 September 2018.
 The school is ideally suited to second and third year PhD students, as it will build on the topics covered at previous years’ introductory schools.

-This is a list of the summer schools, both introductory and advanced, which have been held since 2004.
+This is a list of the introductory and advanced summer schools which have been held since 2004 to the present day.